 A steady conversation takes place inside our heads.
 Each positive intention that originates in our cognitive brain has to fight its way past the protective instincts of our primitive reptilian brain.
-Only when the clarity, power and durability of the positive intention overcomes the undermining questions of our protective brain, is success possible.
+Only when the clarity, power, and durability of the positive intention overcomes the undermining questions of our protective brain is success possible.

 When we describe and defend a non-negotiable image of success in our mind, we manifest it in our lives.

-One of the great American scholars of the 19th century, Ralph Waldo Emerson implicitly understood our cerebral wiring when he penned the famous inspirational statement:
+One of the great American scholars of the 19th century, Ralph Waldo Emerson, implicitly understood our cerebral wiring when he penned the famous inspirational statement:

 “The only person you are destined to become is the person you decide to be.”

 Infuse your life with greatness.
 The journey to abundance starts in your own mind.
-As always, your destiny is within reach.
+As always, your destiny is within your reach.